nefarius/DsHidMini/README.md

 ## Environment

-DsHidMini components (drivers, utilities) are developed, designed and tested for Windows 10, version 1507 (Threshold 1) or newer (x86, x64).
+DsHidMini components (drivers, utilities) are designed for **Windows 10**, version 1507 (Threshold 1) or newer (x86, x64).

+The dependencies used in DsHidMini don't exist in Windows 7/8/8.1 so they can't be supported.

 ## How to build